jnoundu89/scraperAnimeSama/README.md

 1. Clone the repository

-2. Run the following command to install the dependencies
+2. Open terminal and run the following command to install the dependencies

 ```bash
 pip install -r requirements.txt